z3z1ma/alto/README.md

 ### Pros

 I might recommend `alto` if Meltano seems like overkill for what you are doing.
 What does that mean?
 If you have a Python project where EL is one of many concerns and you want a dependency you can add that is lean, yet highly functional.
-You can use `alto` alongside [dbt](https://github.com/dbt-labs/dbt-core/) without conflict, along data science packages without conflict, and in general there is _very_ low risk for conflict in general.
+You can use `alto` alongside [dbt](https://github.com/dbt-labs/dbt-core/) without conflict, along data science packages without conflict, and there is _very_ low risk for conflict in general.
 I would recommend `alto` if you don't want everything in your project running in different venvs because they would conflict with Meltano.

 Alto is able to run taps -> targets with centralized environment-aware configuration, secret management, automatically managed state, automatic discovery, catalog caching to a remote backend, catalog manipulation via `select` & `metadata` keys, and all the things we love about Meltano.
 Given this, in most situations -- from a pure EL perspective, it stacks up fairly with Meltano since it is really the plugins that do most of the work once the previous conveniences are factored in.
 I don't claim `alto` does as much as Meltano but I do claim, in my experience, it does *enough*.